tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 * the number and HostClass of hosts, as well as any desired filters (for example: "hosts on rack X" or "not host with name Y")
 * the network configuration to be applied to those hosts (note that this configuration applies to each individual host in the HostPool)

-The O-SAC solution will find available hosts matching the request and assign them to the tenant, creating matching Host resources for each host.
-The tenant can then perform needed operations upon the Host.
+The O-SAC solution will find available hosts matching the request from the system's inventory, which is managed separately by the cloud provider.
+O-SAC will then assign them to the tenant, creating matching Host resources for each host.
+The tenant can then perform available operations upon the Host.

 We expect bare metal fulfillment to follow the same workflow used for cluster fulfillment; as such, we expect to update the following existing O-SAC components: